niveklabs/tfwriter/google/r/google_vpc_access_connector.md

 }

 variable "region" {
-  description = "(required) - Region where the VPC Access connector resides" type        = string
+  description = "(optional) - Region where the VPC Access connector resides.
+If it is not provided, the provider region is used." type        = string default     = null
 }

 variable "timeouts" {